 Ten years ago Earth was invaded and its people defeated by the extra-terrestrial forces who call themselves the Combine.
 The human survivors live under occupation, confined to a few decimated cities now identified only by numbers.
 Playing the role of silent protagonist Gordon Freeman, theoretical physicist turned inter-dimensional freedom fighter, we arrive in City 17 to spearhead a human insurgency against the occupiers.

 Each palisade is a formidable mass of xeno-metallurgy that combines defensive posture with offensive threat.
 Buttresses end in crenelated tops; razor sharp vanes have the look of bladed weapons that could strike if we linger within reach.
 The effect is to create a zone of brutality that repels all but the bravest saboteur.
 Perturbing physicality is just one aspect of their effectiveness as weapons of psychological warfare; the other is the social and topographical dislocation caused by their mobility.
 Upon command they can ‘march’ to a new location and redeploy, causing unpredictable reconfigurations that invalidate maps, devour homes, and segregate neighbours, so that the ever-reshaping city becomes an unfamiliar labyrinth to its own inhabitants.

-Returning to the plaza outside the railway terminus, we discover it bisected by a new defensive growth of palisade.
+Returning to the plaza outside the railway terminus, we discover it bisected by an extra defensive growth of palisade.
 Inspired by our destructive antics, the citizens are in open rebellion.
 Combine foot soldiers are roving, ready to quell the uprising.
 Airborne attack units take to the sky from the innards of the Citadel, a crucial vantage point from which the invasive topography can be mapped and the occupying forces can be directed around their own mobile barricades.